 One of the most dangerous behaviors is texting while driving, and the reason is because it requires all three types of distracting interaction from the driver.
 A driver who is devoting his eyes, brain, and hands to texting is devoting very little attention to the road ahead, and can cover an entire football field in the time it takes to glance down at one text message.
 A driver’s risk of getting into a car accident grows higher with each distraction he faces—and people who are struck while unprotected by air bags and crumple zones are more likely to be killed as a result.

 Distracted Pedestrians Increase Risk of Injuries

 Not only are drivers who are distracted by their devices likely to cause serious injuries, there are many pedestrians whose own smartphones are taking their attention away from road hazards.
 A person who practices “distracted walking” could step in front of a car without the right-of-way, trip or fall over potholes, or fail to hear oncoming traffic while crossing mid-block.
 While cell phones are only one form of distraction, they are arguably the most dangerous hazard for both drivers and pedestrians.
 Whether you are walking or driving, always practice safe cell phone use—and if you are a driver, always stow your phone until the end of the journey.

 If you were struck by a distracted driver, we can help you get the compensation you deserve for your medical bills and lost wages.
-Contact our legal team today to schedule a free, no-obligation consultation.
+Contact our Franklin pedestrian accident lawyers today to schedule a free, no-obligation consultation.